Library of Congress: 1897–1939: Post-reorganization

-With this support and the 1897 reorganization, the Library of Congress began to grow and develop more rapidly.
-Spofford's successor John Russell Young overhauled the library's bureaucracy, used his connections as a former diplomat to acquire more materials from around the world, and established the library's first assistance programs for the blind and physically disabled.
+With this support and the 1897 reorganization upon moving into its new home, the Library of Congress began to grow and develop more rapidly.
+Librarian Spofford's successor John Russell Young overhauled the library's bureaucracy, used his connections as a former diplomat to acquire more materials from around the world, and established the library's first assistance programs for the blind and physically disabled, with the establishment of the National Library Service for the Blind and Print Disabled.

-Young's successor Herbert Putnam held the office for forty years from 1899 to 1939.
+Librarian Young's successor Herbert Putnam held the office for forty years of the 20th century from 1899 to 1939.
 Two years after he took office, the library became the first in the United States to hold one million volumes.
 Putnam focused his efforts to make the library more accessible and useful for the public and for other libraries.
 He instituted the interlibrary loan service, transforming the Library of Congress into what he referred to as a "library of last resort".
 Putnam also expanded library access to "scientific investigators and duly qualified individuals", and began publishing primary sources for the benefit of scholars.

 During Putnam's tenure, the library broadened the diversity of its acquisitions.
 In 1903, Putnam persuaded President Theodore Roosevelt to use an executive order to transfer the papers of the Founding Fathers from the State Department to the Library of Congress.

-Putnam expanded foreign acquisitions as well, including the 1904 purchase of a 4,000-volume library of Indica, the 1906 purchase of G. V. Yudin's 80,000-volume Russian library, the 1908 Schatz collection of early opera librettos, and the early 1930s purchase of the Russian Imperial Collection, consisting of 2,600 volumes from the library of the Romanov family on a variety of topics.
+Putnam also expanded foreign acquisitions, including the 1904 purchase of a 4,000-volume library of Indica, the 1906 purchase of G. V. Yudin's 80,000-volume Russian library, the 1908 Schatz collection of early opera librettos, and the early 1930s purchase of the Russian Imperial Collection, consisting of 2,600 volumes from the library of the Romanov family on a variety of topics.
 Collections of Hebraica, Chinese, and Japanese works were also acquired.
 On one occasion, Congress initiated an acquisition: in 1929 Congressman Ross Collins (D-Mississippi) gained approval for the library to purchase Otto Vollbehr's collection of incunabula for $1.5 million.
 This collection included one of three remaining perfect vellum copies of the Gutenberg Bible.